-Master Plan shall receive an FAR Bonus of 2.0.
+Parks Master Plan shall receive an FAR Bonus of

-- (iii) Urban open space that is at least 15 percent of the site and includes amenities which achieve a minimum of 10.5 points per Appendix D of the Parks Master Plan shall receive an FAR Bonus of 4.0. - (iv) Urban open space that is at least 20 percent of the performance/event space consisting of a minimum of 5,000 square feet with seating, lighting and utilities; or museum space consisting of a minimum of 30,000 square feet to be made available at no cost to a not-for-profit organization for a minimum of 30 years, shall receive an FAR Bonus of 6.0. - (B) The urban open space shall be open to the general public at least between the hours of 7:00 a.m. and 9:00 p.m. every day, with the exception of museum space, which may have limited hours but at a minimum must be open to the public at least 24 hours per week.
-The urban open space area shall
+4.0. - (iv) Urban open space that is at least 20 percent of the site and includes amenities which achieve a minimum of 14 points per Appendix D of the Parks performance/event space consisting of a minimum of 5,000 square feet with seating, lighting and utilities; or museum space consisting of a minimum of 30,000 square feet to be made available at no cost to a not-for-profit organization for a minimum of 30 years, shall receive an FAR Bonus of 6.0.